impatient0/a-zero/ARCHITECTURE.md

 - **Outputs:** A performance summary printed to the console.

 ### 3.4 Module: `a0-strategy-rules-engine` (Library)
-- **Status:** Planned for v0.2
+- **Status:** Implemented in v0.2
+- **Documentation:** See Strategy Rules Engine's [README.md](a0-strategy-rules-engine/README.md)
 - **Responsibility:** To parse declarative, rule-based strategy definitions (from YAML files) and construct an executable `Strategy` object.
 It encapsulates all logic related to technical indicators and their calculation.
-- **Inputs:** A configuration file (e.g., `strategy.yaml`).
+- **Inputs:** A path to a configuration file (e.g., `strategy.yaml`) and the target symbol.
 - **Outputs:** An instantiated Java object that implements the `io.github.impatient0.azero.core.strategy.Strategy` interface.

 ### 3.5 Module: `a0-backtester-cli` (Application)
 - **Status:** Planned for v0.2
 - **Responsibility:** To provide a user-facing command-line interface for the backtester.
-It wires together the backtesting engine and the strategy rules engine to run a full simulation.
+It wires together the data, the backtesting engine, and the strategy rules engine to run a full simulation.
 - **Inputs:** Command-line arguments specifying paths to data files and strategy definition files.
 - **Outputs:** A formatted performance summary printed to the console.